 No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
-2 reset button This button must be pushed with a thin object, such as the end of a paper clip. • Press and release to reboot the device.
+2 reset button This button must be pushed with a thin object, such as the end of a paper clip.
+Press and release to reboot the device.
 Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
 Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
-To reset the login information, refer to Reset All Information on page 428.
+To reset the login information, refer to Reset All Information on page 381.
 3 audio ports These mini stereo ports are for the local speakers (green) and microphone (pink).
 4 power jack The cable from the DC power adapter connects here.

-No. Component Description 5 function switch Use this slide switch to set the unit's mode to: ◆ Auto: Shared (simultaneous) KVM control of the computer at the Transmitter and Receiver console.
-If the auto mode is selected, the EDID mode will be automatically applied to a pre-configured setting in the basic transmitter configuration, see Basic, page 234.
+5 function switch Use this slide switch to set the unit's mode to: Auto: Shared (simultaneous) KVM control of the computer at the Transmitter and Receiver console.
 RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.
 When connected to a KVM over IP Access Control Box (2XRT-0015G), users can enable / disable control privileges of the connected receivers.
 Local: Only the local Transmitter has KVM control of the computer.
 The Receiver's KVM access to the computer is locked.
-If local mode is selected, the EDID of the Tx local console will be used.
 Note: In Auto mode, RS-232 and audio functions will work on the Receiver but not on the Transmitter.

-6 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
+No. Component Description 6 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
 7 console ports The unit's USB keyboard and USB mouse plug into these ports.
 8 LAN port The cable that connects the unit to the LAN plugs in here.
 This port is PoE enabled for KE6922 for power redundancy or cable management.
-Requires power board version B01G or later (see PoE Power Redundancy on page 77 for more details).
+Requires power board version B01G or later (see PoE Power Redundancy on page 74 for more details).
 9 SFP slots The Gigabit Ethernet (GbE) optical fiber cable that connects the unit to the LAN can be plugged here.
-Note: The SFP slot prioritizes the LAN connection over the LAN port when the optical fiber cable is plugged in.
 10 DVI-D output The cable from the local DVI monitor plugs in here.
 11 power jack Connect a second power source for power redundancy.

 No. Component Description 1 power LED Lights blue to indicate the unit is turned on.
-2 LAN LED This LED indicates the network status. ◆ Lights when connected to the LAN and blinks when the Ethernet connection is active: Orange: 10 Mbps ◆ Orange + Green: 100 Mbps ◆ Green: 1000 Mbps ◆ Off when not connected to the LAN.
+2 LAN LED This LED indicates the network status.
+Lights when connected to the LAN and blinks when the Ethernet connection is active: Orange: 10 Mbps Orange + Green: 100 Mbps Green: 1000 Mbps Off when not connected to the LAN.
 3 local LED Lights green to Indicate the Transmitter has KVM access of the computer.
 4 remote LED Lights green to Indicate the Receiver has KVM access of the computer.
 5 graphics pushbutton Sets the image quality of the display to the highest possible grade so that images are optimized.
 This toggle button turns off the Video Pushbutton option.
 Graphics mode is selected by default.
 6 OSD pushbutton Use this pushbutton to open the OSD menu.
 7 video pushbutton Sets the image quality of the display to a grade that is optimized for playing videos.
 This toggle button turns off the Graphics Pushbutton option.
 8 USB port Use this port for virtual media or a USB peripheral device.
 Note: 1.
-When using a USB disk plugged into this port, see USB Mode , page 254.
-This USB port does not support isochronous endpoints and can support USB peripherals that stream audio but not video.
+When using a USB disk plugged into this port, see USB Mode, page 224.
+2. This USB port does not support isochronous endpoints and can support USB peripherals that stream audio but not video.